-We recommend using Google Authenticator or Authy.
+We recommend downloading and using Google Authenticator (App Store / Google Play).

 By using Google Authenticator or another authenticator app, the only way to access the codes is via physical access to the device running the app.